harrietgoddard/pickr/README.md

 A React/Redux football team picking app that allows users to add players, generate and customise teams, and get predictions on the favourite team.

-See below for setup and other supporting documentation.
+See below for setup and app notes.

+See also `supporting-comments.md` for commentary on key development decisions.

 ![alt text](./img/pickr-sample.jpg)